TheUpshot/Bedfellows/introduction.md

 In the case of contributors and recipients, we start off by computing the weighted adjacency matrix associated with all contributors and recipients.
 This is matrix in which each row corresponds to a contributor and each column corresponds to a recipient.
 A corollary follows from this definition: Each matrix entry is associated with a contributor-recipient pair.
 We therefore compute the matrix by simply assigning to each entry the final score associated with the corresponding pair.
 Since each contributor corresponds to a row, a contributor's vector representation is simply the corresponding row vector of scores.
 Likewise, each recipient's vector representation comes from the corresponding column vector.

 In the case of contributor-recipient pairs, the vector representation is as follows: Each pair is described as a vector of the six scores associated with the pair, (namely, exclusivity, report type, periodicity, maxed out, race focus, length scores).
-We store these vectors in a dictionary named 'pair_score_map'.
+We store these vectors in a dictionary named `pair_score_map`.

 After computing vector representations of contributors, recipients and contributor-recipient pairs, we ask the user what kind of similarity analysis she is interested in performing.
 The options are: 1.
 Find contributors similar to a given contributor, 2.
 Find recipients similar to a given recipient, 3.
 Find pairs similar to a given pair.
 Should user select option 1, she is asked to input the id of the contributor for which she would like to find the most similar contributors.
 Analogously, she is asked to input a recipient's id if she selects option 2.
 For option 3, she is required to enter the id's of contributor and recipient that make up the pair.

 Finally, we compute cosine similarity scores between the vector representing the contributor entered as input and each of the vectors representing every other contributor.
 Cosine similarity is computed as the normalized dot product between the two vectors.
 We then order the cosine similarity scores we found in decreasing order.
 The list of the top ten contributors most similar to the contributor entered as input is simply the contributors corresponding to the ten highest cosine similarity scores.
 The process for finding recipients most similar to a given recipient and pairs most similar to a pair is analogous.

 #### In Depth